Ch00k/gingerbook/README.rst

 Note that you have to pass group IDs, not group names, as ``group_ids`` argument value.

-At this point the address book has one group and one person that belongs to this group.
+At this point the address book has one group and two people that belong to this group.
 To query the address book for entities (groups or people) use ``GingerBook.find``, passing it the class of the entity you want to find.
 You can then output query results by calling ``all()``

 .. code-block:: python